 Signed Playback Manifest

-After chunks are available, get_signed_manifest() returns a short-lived signed HLS manifest URL for playback.
+After chunks are available,get_signed_manifest() returns a short-lived signed HLS manifest URL for playback.

-Use the returned url with an HLS-capable player.
+url with an HLS-capable player.